Foil Pack Italian Chicken and Veggies is a no-mess dinner that’s quick to prep. It’s perfect for busy nights or campfire cooking!

 Instructions

-• Slice the chicken breasts horizontally to get 4 pieces.
+• Slice the chicken breasts to get 4 pieces.
 Pound the pieces to even thickness.
 Make sure each piece is 4 ounces.

 Recipe Notes